Azure/azure-iot-device-ecosystem/get_started/Softing-echocollect.md

 -   [Setup your IoT hub][lnk-setup-iot-hub]
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]
+-   Create a SAS token for your device as described in [iot-hub-mqtt-support](https://docs.microsoft.com/en-Us/azure/iot-hub/iot-hub-mqtt-support)
 -   echocollect (e or r-m) device configured to connect to PLCs.

 <a name="PrepareDevice"></a>